Kotlin/kotlinx.serialization/docs/json.md

 ### Lenient parsing

 By default, [Json] parser enforces various JSON restrictions to be as specification-compliant as possible (see [RFC-4627]).
-Particularly, keys must be quoted, while literals must be unquoted.
+Particularly, keys and string literals must be quoted.
 Those restrictions can be relaxed with the [isLenient][JsonBuilder.isLenient] property.
 With `isLenient = true`, you can parse quite freely-formatted data:

 ```kotlin